Enochthedev/Toluthedev/README.md

 <br clear="both">

-<h2 align="left">Hi 👋!
-My name is Enoch and I'm a back-end engineer, from lagos. <br>I'm the founder of Wave Studio and The Coffee Room</h2>
+<h2 align="left">Hi!👋 My name is Enoch and I'm a back-end engineer, from lagos. <br>I'm the founder of Wave Studio and The Coffee Room</h2>

 ###